g8os/home/docs/README.md

 - Getting started: [Getting Started with 0-Initramfs](https://github.com/zero-os/0-initramfs/blob/master/docs/gettingstarted/gettingstarted.md)

 <a id="0-core"></a>
-## 0-Core
+## 0-core

-0-Core is the Zero-OS replacement for systemd, the init system to bootstrap the user space and manage all processes subsequently.
+0-core is the Zero-OS init process.
+It is used to bootstrap the user space and manage all processes subsequently.

 Interacting with 0-Core is done by sending commands through a Redis, allowing you to manage disks, set-up networks and create containers and start virtual machines.